metamong6658/TL_FFT/README.md

 We recommend analyzing `MODE I`, `MODE II`, and `MODE III` to observe how varying $L$ affects the outcome when $r$ is fixed, and exploring `MODE I`, `MODE IV`, and `MODE V` to examine the impact of varying $r$ while keeping $L$ constant.

-We will include three additional modes for $r = 2$, representing the two-level factorization case.
+We will include two additional modes for $r = 2$, representing the two-level factorization case.
 We hope this helps you understand the notable efficiency of our TL-FFT, which leverages three-level factorization, compared to conventional two-level factorization FFT architectures.

 # Thanks for Watching